owen-rp2a03/mfo/README.md

 # mfo
-Multi Frequency Oscillator with 5 or 3.3 volt
+Multi Frequency Oscillator with 5 or 3.3 volt supply

 This design has not been tested yet.
 Though, the board should be functionally the same; refer to the following links.